 Indeed, the research indicates that 94% of British households currently have at least one person in charge of the family's finances.

 A spokesperson for thinkmoney commented: "Budgeting well to keep on top of all your monthly outgoings is vital - perhaps more than ever.
 When it comes to budgeting, there are all kinds of tools that could help you keep track of your spending.

 "And bank accounts aren't the only kind of account that can help.
-The thinkmoney Personal Account, for example, is an alternative to a bank account that can give you some extra help managing your money.
+The thinkmoney Managed Current Account, for example, is an alternative to a bank account that can give you some extra help managing your money.
 Every month, our Money Managers will split your income up into two separate accounts: one for your bills and monthly essentials and another for your 'spending money'.
 The result?
 You won't have to worry that you're accidentally spending the money you need on other things, which could really help you avoid financial problems."

 Quick and easy to apply

 Apply for a thinkmoney Managed Current Account today.